Enterovirus Outbreaks and Emerging Infectious Diseases

 UK singer Morrissey cancelled many performances, and even collapsed on stage, due to the affects of a chronic throat virus.
 This mystery virus continued to plague him throughout the year.
 He said: “I’ve endured a titanic struggle against an intolerable virus”.

-A new respiratory enterovirus, named enterovirus 104 (EV-104), was found in a 2009 study in Switzerland.
-The symptoms of this new EV-104 virus are not completely known, but include: respiratory tract infections and otitis media (ear infection).
-It is also thought that EV-104 may be able to infect the central nervous system.
-Enterovirus 104 cannot be detected by conventional methods, and EV-104 does not grow in a viral culture, so it is near impossible to test for in patients.
+A new respiratory enterovirus, named enterovirus C104 (EV-C104), was found in a 2009 study in Switzerland.
+The symptoms of this new EV-1C04 virus are not completely known, but include: respiratory tract infections and otitis media (ear infection).
+It is also thought that EV-C104 may be able to infect the central nervous system.
+Enterovirus C104 cannot be detected by conventional methods, and EV-C104 does not grow in a viral culture, so it is near impossible to test for in patients.

 New HIV/AIDS—Like Disease – China 2009 and Ongoing

-This Chinese virus passes easily to other people via saliva, and often transmits to friends and to whole families, though of the people that contract this virus, only a relatively small percentage of these infectees display the severe symptoms; many infectees will display no overt symptoms.
+This Chinese virus passes easily to other people via saliva, and often transmits to friends and to whole families, though only a relatively small percentage of people infected display the severe symptoms; many infected people display no overt symptoms.

 Reported symptoms of the Chinese “HIV/AIDS-like” disease virus include: flu-like feeling, chronic low-grade fever, upper respiratory tract infections, white tongue coating, ongoing fatigue and weakness, mental and physical fatigue after exertion, dizziness, nausea, headaches, swollen lymph nodes, chest pain, overall soreness of joints, poor sleep, night sweats, poor memory and cognitive dysfunction, problems with gums, gum bleeding, gastrointestinal tract problems, chronic diarrhea, weight loss, hair loss, inappropriate sweating, pinhead sized red spots underneath the skin, purpura skin rash, difficulties in standing and breathing, persistent paresthesias.
 Mood problems include: extreme anxiety, depression, suicidal ideation, and irritability.

-The mental and physical symptoms of the Chinese “HIV/AIDS-like” disease virus are quite similar to those of the virus described on this site; that is to say, it might be the same virus.
+The mental and physical symptoms of the Chinese “HIV/AIDS-like” disease virus are quite similar to those of the virus described on this site; that is to say, they might be the same virus.

 Published studies on this Chinese “HIV/AIDS-like” virus: